Skip to main content

 Don't irritate your skin.

 To avoid further increasing sebum production, avoid overly abrasive treatments like grain scrubs.
-Cleanse your face (link to blog 1 of this month) with warm water and use a soft cloth to dry yourself.
+Cleanse your face with warm water and use a soft cloth to dry yourself.

 If your skin tends to be shiny, use purifying, sebum-regulating ingredients like: